 One thing is clear: it would be unwise for any organisation to use a claim that someone is “self-employed” as an excuse not to consider their health and safety.

-For more information how Effective Software can help you with the management of your organisations with Risk Management Software and Training Management Software why not request a demo from one of our product experts.
+For more information how Engage EHS can help you with the management of your organisations with Risk Management Software and Training Management Software why not request a demo from one of our product experts.